 Valve explained that Microsoft's prevalence on Steam has a lot to do with the company's implementation of the XInput protocol.
 XInput has become a widely adopted industry standard and its seamless integration with PC and Steam obviously made it a fan favourite.

 Interestingly enough, Valve said that PS4 controllers are "surprisingly abundant" considering the fact that Sony don't really like playing with anyone else.
-Well, anyone else than Epic for the time being.
+Well, anyone else for the time being.
 While 12 million PS4 controllers is most certainly a respectable figure, players must use software that interprets and translates PS4 input into Xbox-compatible one.

 This invariably results in confusion when gamers are told to press Y for instance, and Valve claim that "these mental translations can be a deal-breaker".
 In fact, the company says that monthly playtime data actually shows evidence of this happening regularly.